evosecurity/EvoWindowsAgentDeploymentScripts/readme.md

 ### ✔️ Features

-- Installs the Evo Credential Provider MSI or ZIP package (automatically extracts ZIP)
+- Installs the Evo Windows Agent MSI or ZIP package (automatically extracts ZIP)
 - Automatically downloads the latest stable or beta version if no path is provided
 - Supports uninstall/removal logic
 - Silent mode support for unattended installations